dkratzert/FinalCif/docs/templates.rst

     As any other templates in FinalCif, you can export/import them to CIF files.
     "Delete Template" deletes it from the configuration and will not show up again.
     So large text templates are usable either as a comfortable text editor and/or as template manager.
+    For validation response forms, so CIF keywords starting with _vrf_, the template editor stores the template with the key _vrf_PLAT[number] rather than the full name.
+This also makes it usable as a template collection for validation responses with checkCIF.

 * Equipment and Author templates